imAlric/imAlric/README.md

 📸 I really enjoy photography!
 <br />👓 I am severely nearsighted, so I have to use glasses all the time!
 <br />
-🎮 My favorite game genre is RPG, and my favorite game is Persona 5.
+🎮 My favorite game genre is RPG, and my favorite game is Risk of Rain 2.
 <br />
-🎬 My favorite movie is Interstelar!
+🎬 My favorite movie is Interstellar!
 <br />
 📺 My favorite anime is Fullmetal Alchemist: Brotherhood, and my favorite TV-show is Stranger Things.